✓ Personalised nutrition and exercise plan

 Your body typically maintains a nice balance of sodium and fluids, but when you eat too much salt, your body holds on to the sodium and retains extra water to compensate.

-Other causes of both constipation and fluid retention include pregnancy, medical conditions (including hypothyroidism), and some medications.
+Other causes of both constipation and fluid retention include pregnancy, certain medical conditions, and some medications.

 How to prevent constipation